 Former Director General of the Health Authority Abu Dhabi

-Dr Maha Barakat has held the post of Director General of the Health Authority Abu Dhabi since 2013.
+Professor Maha Taysir Barakat has held the post of Director General of the Health Authority Abu Dhabi from 2013 until 2018.
 Previously, she was Co-Founder, Medical & Research Director and Consultant Endocrinologist at the Imperial College London Diabetes Centre (ICLDC) in Abu Dhabi, and Reader at Imperial College London.
 In 2013, she became a visiting Professor at Imperial College London.

-She is a member of the Social Development Committee of the Executive Council of the Government of Abu Dhabi, and Board member of several Government of Abu Dhabi-related entities including the Board of Trustees of the Family Development Foundation, the Abu Dhabi Quality and Conformity Council, and the Statistics Centre Abu Dhabi.
+She has served as a member of the Social Development Committee of the Executive Council of the Government of Abu Dhabi, and Board member of several Government of Abu Dhabi-related entities including the Board of Trustees of Khalifa University, the Family Development Foundation, the Abu Dhabi Quality and Conformity Council, and the Statistics Centre Abu Dhabi.

-As part of her role within the Health Authority, in addition to the fight against lifestyle-related disease, Dr. Barakat has supported several public health eradication campaigns against communicable disease both within the UAE and internationally, including Africa and the Indian subcontinent.
+As part of her role within the Health Authority, in addition to the fight against lifestyle-related disease, Professor Barakat has supported several public health eradication campaigns against communicable disease both within the UAE and internationally, including Africa and the Indian subcontinent.

-For her work to the community in the UAE, Dr. Barakat was appointed an Officer of the Order of the British Empire (OBE) in 2010, was awarded the Abu Dhabi Prize in 2011, and given the Imperial College Medal in 2013.
+For her work to the community in the UAE, Professor Barakat was appointed an Officer of the Order of the British Empire (OBE) in 2010, was awarded the Abu Dhabi Prize in 2011, and given the Imperial College Medal in 2013.

 Prof Awa Coll-Seck

 Former Minister of Health & Social Welfare, Senegal

 Minister of Health of the Republic of Senegal since 2012, Prof Awa Marie Coll-Seck is member of the FP2020 Reference Group, the National Academy of Pharmacy of France, the Board of Every Women Every Child, the Board of Cheikh Zaïd University (Morocco) and of the Global Financing Facility for maternal and child health’s Investisor Group.
 She also represents West Africa and Central in the Global Fund’s Board.

 Professor of infectious diseases and bacteriology, she has been previously Executive Director of the RBM Partnership for 8 years and served successively as Director of the Department of Policy, Strategy and Research and Department of Country and Regional Support of the UNAIDS from 1996 to 2001.